-In this IELTS reading question you will be given a list of incomplete sentences with no endings and another list with possible endings.
+In IELTS reading, might be asked to complete a ‘matching sentence endings’ question type.
+In this question, you will be given a list of incomplete sentences with no endings and another list with possible endings.
 Your job is to match the incomplete sentences with the correct ending based on the reading text.

 This is not one the more common questions but should be studied all the same.

 You are being tested on your understanding of how the ideas in the sentences are connected to the main ideas in the reading text.

 This post will:

 - provide you with a strategy to use on exam day

 As you can see above, there are a number of incomplete sentences and you must match them with the correct endings.
 There will always be more options than you actually need.

 In the exam, there are normally 5-6 incomplete sentences and 8-9 optional endings.

 Lots of people think that they can answer these questions by using logic and grammar and they don’t look at the reading text.
 They think this will save them time and they can work out the answer quickly just by looking at the answers and matching the sentences that make the most sense.
 Don’t do this.
 It is a test of your understanding of the reading text more than a test of how sentences generally go together.

 The examiner will try and trick you by connecting ideas in the reading text to endings that are not the correct answer.
 Remember that you are matching incomplete sentences to endings, not endings to the text.